Contents:

 Produced by: Philadelphia Mint (Proof)

 Unlike the previously mentioned variant, the Brilliant Proof features mirror-like surfaces and is highly prized thanks to its more glossy appearance, particularly with cameo designations.
-It is the rarer of the two proof finishes when found in pristine condition (which is extremely valuable, on top of that).
+It is the rarest of the two proof finishes when found in pristine condition (which is extremely valuable, on top of that).

-Sometimes, people might believe that the most profitable coins are those that bear no imperfections and are literally flawless.
+One may think that the most profitable coins are those that bear no imperfections and are literally flawless.
 The truth is that erroneous numismatic creations are always exclusive, which involuntarily makes them more valuable than other “copies of the copies.”

 Although there might appear to be different error types, we shall focus on the most outstanding deviations found via auction platforms and other numismatic channels.